haluzator/nnounce-scripting-tutorials/VSCodeSetup/README.md

 ![Quick Fix](./img/quick_fix.png)
 ![Cache dependency](./img/cache_dependency.png)
 2. **Run the Application**: If IDE does not present Quick Fix option, try running the application.
 This should either resolve the issue or enable the Quick Fix option.

+---

+This tutorial covered setup of nnounce scripting from Visual Studio Code.
+Happy coding!